 Step 1: Add your dry ingredients to a large

-Step 2: Add your wet ingredients to a small bowl and mix well.
+Step 2: Mix your wet ingredients in a small bowl.

 Step 4: Your gluten free pumpkin donut batter will be on the thick side.
 This is normal, and your donuts will still be light and fluffy.

 Step 5: Heat the donut maker and spray coconut oil in each cavity.
-The donut maker is non-stick, but I find the coconut oil gives these mini donuts a slightly crispy outside.
+The Babycakes donut maker is non-stick, but the coconut oil gives these mini donuts a slightly crispy outside.
 Scoop the pumpkin donut batter into each donut section.

-Note that the donut batter is a little thicker than what you probably expected.
-Don't worry because I promise these donuts are still light and fluffy!
-If you love light and fluffy donuts, be sure to try this Gluten Free Vanilla Donuts too.
+Note that the donut batter is a little thicker than expected.
+Don’t worry because I promise these donuts are still light and fluffy!
+If you love light and fluffy donuts, try this Gluten Free Vanilla Donuts.

 Baking Directions:

 You can use a metal or silicone doughnut pan or donut mold.
-If you are baking these donuts in a pan, add the donut batter to a large ziplock bag or pastry bag.
-If you are using a ziplock bag, snip the corner and pipe the donut batter into each section of the donut pan.
+If baking these donuts in a pan, add the donut batter to a large ziplock bag or pastry bag.
+If you use a ziplock bag, snip the corner and pipe the donut batter into each section of the donut pan.
 Bake in a preheated oven at 375º F.

 Donut Maker vs. Donut Pan:

-You can also use a donut pan if you prefer to bake these donuts in your oven.
+You can also use a donut pan to bake these donuts in your oven.
 Baked pumpkin donuts are so much healthier than fried.

 Donuts are so popular in the Fearless Dining household...if you crave donuts too, check out all of my Best Gluten Free Donuts Recipes.
 And, if you are a pumpkin fanatic, don't miss my best gluten free pumpkin recipes!!

-Store these donuts will keep in the refrigerator for up to 3 days in an airtight container.
+You can store these donuts fresh in the refrigerator for up to 3 days in an airtight container.
+When they are cooled to room temperature, you can also freeze them.
+I put them into a freezer-safe zip bag.

 Gluten Free Pumpkin Donuts with Honey Glaze